mirzabaig97/vue-commerce/README.md

 Categories: Filter products by category.

+Last Viewed Product: Opening up a product will save it in last viewed and show on homepage below categories.

 Favorites: Add products to favorites and view them later.

 Dark Mode: Toggle between light and dark modes for a better user experience.